siderolabs/talos/website/content/docs/v1.0/Local Platforms/docker.md

 ## Caveats

-Due to the fact that Talos will be running in a container, certain APIs are not available.
+Due to the fact that Talos runs in a container, certain APIs are not available when running in Docker.
-For example `upgrade`, `reset`, and similar APIs don't apply in container mode.
+For example `upgrade`, `reset`, and APIs like these don't apply in container mode.
-Further, when running on a Mac in docker,  due to networking limitations, VIPs are not supported.

 ## Create the Cluster